 - Ventisquero Colgante Falls - Chile, Aisén.
 One of the highest waterfalls in Chile and possibly - one of the most beautiful waterfalls worldwide.
 Water originates from the base of Ventisquero Colgante glacier and falls more than 350 m high in a single plunge as approximately 30 m wide stream.
 This is rare sight, as above this giant waterfall is towering a wall of blue glacier.
 Several smaller falls around are even higher.

 - Caño Cristales - Colombia, Meta.
 Unique river with a bottom covered with the endemic Macarenia clavigera plants.
-These plants in the time period from September to November turn bright red, thus making the river very colorful and providing one of most spectacular sights in Colombia.
+These plants in the time period from late July to November turn bright red, thus making the river very colorful and providing one of most spectacular sights in Colombia.

 - Páramo El Ángel - Ecuador, Carchi, north from El Angel.
 Beautiful montane meadows with tall frailejón plants (mainly Espeletia pycnophylla), creating eerie landscape.
 One of the largest meadows with frailejónes.

 - Puerto Sagrario Alerce forest – Argentina, Chubut.
 Old growth alerce (Fitzroya cupressoides) forest at the northern end of Lago Menéndez.
 Contains more than 3,000 years old trees.